TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/turbo.md

 ...
 ~~~

 That's all we have to do!
-Turbo will recognize that our destination URL, the `/show` or `/edit` page, has a matching Turbo Frame and will replace the frame region with the content from the new page's frame!
+Turbo will recognize that our destination URL, the `/show` or `/edit` page, has a matching Turbo Frame and will replace the frame region with the content from the new page's frame.
 Something else to note is that this does work with forms as well.
 In our controller, if the `update` action contains `redirect_to @article`, then our Turbo Frame will be updated when we submit our form just like if we clicked a link.

 Now that we have our matching frames that can replace their content, what about the content located outside of the frame?
 Anything outside of the frame does not change.
 If we were going from `/show` to `/edit`, then the content outside of the frame would still be the same content of the `/show` page and we would not receive any content from outside of the `/edit` frame either.
-We did not navigate to a new page, we only requested new html from another route and inserted it into our current page!
+We did not navigate to a new page, we only requested new html from another route and inserted it into our current page.
 The current `url` also does not change.
 We will stay on the `/show` path, and if we refresh, we would still see the `/show` view.
 (Note that it is possible to change this default behaviour by making use of Turbo Drive's `data-turbo-action` to advance the browser history and update the current `url`.)

 #### Breaking out of a Turbo Frame